suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 }
 ```

-`tracks` capture the result of subscription per track included
+The message type will be set to SUBSCRIBE\_REPLY (2). `tracks` capture
-in the `subscribe` message.
+the result of subscription per track included in the `subscribe` message.

 For each track, the `track_response` provides result of
-subscripion in `response` field, where a response of `ok`
+subscription in the `response` field, where a response of `ok`
-indicates successful subscription, for `failed`
+indicates successful subscription.
+For `failed`
-or `expired` responses and "Reason Phrase" shall be populated
+or `expired` responses, the "Reason Phrase" shall be populated
-with appropriate reason.
+with appropriate reason code.

-The `media_id` for a given track is populted for a successful
+The `media_id` for a given track is populated for a successful
 subscription and represents an handle to the subscription to be
 provided by the peer over the data streams(s).
 Given that the
 media corresponding to a track can potentially arrive over